Andrez-D/AI-Agents-Assignment/README.md

-Here is a well-structured README template for your AI Agents Assignment project that you can customize and use to present your work clearly:
+Here is a well-structured README template for my AI Agents Assignment project that helps to present your work clearly:

 ***